Distributed Optimal Secondary Frequency Control in Power Networks with Delay Independent Stability: Acknowledgement

 This work was supported by ERC starting grant 679774.
 The first author is partly supported by National Natural Science Foundation of China under grant number 62173155.
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.}

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Mengmou Li} is currently a postdoc with the Department of Systems and Control Engineering School of Engineering, Tokyo Institute of Technology, Japan.
-He received his B.S. degree in Physics from Zhejiang University, China, in 2016, and the Ph.D. degree in Electrical and Electronic Engineering from the University of Hong Kong, in 2020.
-From Feb.~2021 to July~2022, he was a research associate with the Control Group, University of Cambridge.
+\begin{IEEEbiography}[{ }]{Mengmou Li} is currently a Specially Appointed Assistant Professor with the Department of Systems and Control Engineering at Tokyo Institute of Technology, Japan.
+He received his B.S. degree in Physics from Zhejiang University, China, in 2016 and his Ph.D. degree in Electrical and Electronic Engineering from the University of Hong Kong in 2020.
+From February 2021 to July 2022, he served as a research associate with the Control Group at the University of Cambridge.
 His research interests include power systems, optimization, and robust control. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Jeremy~D.~Watson} received the B.E. degree (First Class Hons.) in electrical engineering from the University of Canterbury, Christchurch, New Zealand, in 2015, and the Ph.D. degree in engineering from the University of Cambridge, Cambridge, United Kingdom, in 2021, where he was a Research Associate with the Control Group, Department of Engineering.
 He is currently a lecturer at the University of Canterbury, Christchurch, New Zealand.
 His research interests include control, analysis, and optimization of power networks, focusing especially on hybrid AC/DC networks and microgrids. \end{IEEEbiography}